Personality-Guided Code Generation Using Large Language Models: Experimental Setup

 \subsection{Evaluation Metric}

 We evaluate code generation accuracy by calculating the pass rate across all tasks in the dataset.
 An LLM is considered to pass a coding task if the code it generates successfully passes all test cases for that task.
-To ensure the reliability of our results, we run each LLM on each dataset three times and report the average pass rate as the final outcome.
+Considering the non-determinism of LLMs in code generation\citep{ouyang2025empirical}, to ensure the reliability of our results, we run each LLM on each dataset three times and report the average pass rate as the final outcome.
 Specifically, the pass rate $P$ of an LLM on a dataset is calculated as:

 where $cnt$ represents the total number of tasks in the dataset, and $c_i$ is the number of tasks successfully passed by the LLM in the $i$th run.